thenumbernine/symmath-lua/README.contents.md

 	i.e. `f = [[function(x) return x^2 end]] g = symmath:luaDiff(f, 'x') <=> g = [[function(x) return 2*x end]]`

 - subindexes, so you can store a tensor of tensors: `g_ab = Tensor('_ab', {-alpha^2+beta^2, beta_j}, {beta_i, gamma_ij})`
-	(Though this is a lot of work for a rarely used feature...)

 - change canonical form from 'div add sub mul' to 'add sub mul div'.  also split apart div mul's into mul divs and then factor add mul's into mul add's for simplification of fractions